Hi, I’m Clem. 👋 I help organizations create systems, products, and services using human-centered design.

 I’m a product content strategist who organizes and designs data.
 I enjoy creating systems around data as much as writing for interfaces and conducting mixed methods research.
 I aim for human-centered outcomes that are inclusive and equitable.

 Most recently, I helped government organizations design products and services at ICF Next.
 As a content strategist, I helped organizations improve how they communicate with their audiences through websites, apps, software, and conversational interfaces.
-I usually have a hand in user research, content strategy, information architecture, SEO, and product writing and strategy.
+I usually have a hand in user research, content design, information architecture, SEO, UX writing, and product strategy.

-Before this, I was a UX researcher on the Conversational AI team at Capital One.
-As a freelance content strategy and user experience consultant, I worked with a variety of startups and nonprofits including CMX Media, Samsung Research America, and Reach for Change.
+Before this, I was a user researcher on the Conversational AI team at Capital One.
+As a freelance content strategy and user experience consultant, I worked with startups and nonprofits including CMX Media and Reach for Change.
 In 2017, I received my Master’s in Human Centered Design & Engineering from the University of Washington.